mhakkuh/BG3ModManager-Linux-port-/README.md

 A mod manager for [Baldur's Gate 3](https://store.steampowered.com/app/1086940/Baldurs_Gate_3/).

+**This is the only official source for the BG3 Mod Manager.** There is no "official website" beyond this repository.

 # Setup

 1. Run the game once if you haven't already, so a profile and the mods folders get created.